Part One: Introduction

 6 Welfare assessment of poultry on the farm:

 7 Poultry welfare assessment on the farm: Focusing on the individual

 8 Skeletal problems in contemporary commercial laying hens

 9 Feather pecking and cannibalism: can we really stop beak trimming?

 10 Sustainability of laying hen housing systems

-11 Stocking density – how do we judge how much space poultry need?
+11 Stocking density: Can we judge how much space poultry need?

 13 Welfare issues in turkey production